 Sit back, relax and let E&M’s time machine take you back to 718.
-In a third installment of our famed series focusing on Europe’s evolution we take a look at events so distant that they pre-date the birth of logic and reason.
+In a third installment of our famed series focusing on Europe’s evolution (check out earlier episodes here and here) we take a look at events so distant that they pre-date the birth of logic and reason.
 Currently, Europe is a consensus-based democratic superpower, a neo-liberal champion and a stronghold of the educated, employed by friendly corporations.
 In contrast, back then populations were ignorant and enslaved by feudal rulers, fake news were abundant and politics were pestered by constant internal strife.
 One aspect of life, however, has remained largely unchanged – the constant onslaught of foreigners wanting to take advantage of the continent’s social benefit systems.

 CHAPTER III: 718

 One sunny summer morning Leo III, an astute ex-general and current ruler of the Eastern Roman Empire, was gargling his throat when he looked through the bathroom embrasure and saw a horde of oddly looking men advancing towards the walls of his city, Constantinople.
 “Funny” he thought “I think I have seen those clothes before.
 In the theater”.

 It was not until about three hours later and after his intimate personal routine was over that he heard the city was being besieged by migrants.
 Leo III inquired about the number and purpose of the offensive.
 His advisers were not sure about the former as numerical skills were scarce, but the goal seemed to be clear – capture, taxation and death.
 Leo III frowned.
 He did not need that kind of trouble – he had just landed the throne tapping his adversaries’ remarkable dullness and was willing to relish his feats for a while.
 Of course, his empire was not a democracy or anything – if he did not deliver the plebs would not oust him.
 Nevertheless, the perspective of having to deal with an army dressed like clowns was rather unappealing.